danirus/django-comments-xtd/docs/tutorial.rst

 The **allow_flagging** argument makes the templatetag populate a variable ``allow_flagging = True`` in the context in which ``django_comments_xtd/comment_tree.html`` is rendered.

 Now let's suggest a removal.
 First we need to login in the admin_ interface so that we are not an anonymous user.
 Then we can visit any of the blog posts we sent comments to.
-When hovering the comments we must see a flag at the right side of the comment's header.
-After we click on it we land in a page in which we are requested to confirm our removal suggestion.
-Finally, click on the red **Flag** button to confirm the request.
+There is a flag at the right side of every comment's header.
+Clicking on it bring the user to a page in which she is requested to confirm the removal suggestion.
+Finally, clicking on the red **Flag** button confirms the request.

-Once we have flagged a comment we can find the flag entry in the admin_ interface, in the **Comment flags** model, under the Django Comments application.
+Once we flag a comment we can find the flag entry in the admin_ interface, under the **Comment flags** model, within the Django Comments application.

 Getting notifications
 *********************

-A user might want to flag a comment on the basis of a violation of our site's terms of use, maybe on hate speech content, racism or the like.
+A user might want to flag a comment on the basis of a violation of the site's terms of use, hate speech, racism or the like.
 To prevent a comment from staying published long after it has been flagged we might want to receive notifications on flagging events.

-For such purpose django-comments-xtd provides the class :pclass:`XtdCommentModerator`, which extends django-contrib-comments' :pclass:`CommentModerator`.
+For such purpose django-comments-xtd provides the class **XtdCommentModerator**, which extends django-contrib-comments' **CommentModerator**.

-In addition to all the `options <https://django-contrib-comments.readthedocs.io/en/latest/moderation.html#moderation-options>`_ of its parent class, :pclass:`XtdCommentModerator` offers the ``removal_suggestion_notification`` attribute, that when set to ``True`` makes Django send a mail to all the :setting:`MANAGERS` on every **Removal suggestion** flag created.
+In addition to all the `options <https://django-contrib-comments.readthedocs.io/en/latest/moderation.html#moderation-options>`_ of its parent class, **XtdCommentModerator** offers the ``removal_suggestion_notification`` attribute, that when set to ``True`` makes Django send a mail to all the :setting:`MANAGERS` on every **Removal suggestion** flag created.

-Let's use :pclass:`XtdCommentModerator`, edit ``blog/models.py`` and if you are already using the class ``SpamModerator``, which alreadt inherits from :pclass:`XtdCommentModerator`, just add ``removal_suggestion_notification = True`` to your ``PostCommentModeration`` class.
+To see an example let's edit ``blog/models.py``.
+If you are already using the class **SpamModerator**, which inherits from **XtdCommentModerator**, just add ``removal_suggestion_notification = True`` to your ``PostCommentModeration`` class.
 Otherwise add the following code:

    .. code-block:: python